 zoxide init fish | sourceMany people also alias cd to z, so every navigation feeds the frecency database:

 eval "$(zoxide init zsh --cmd cd)"After that line, cd is z.
-The original cd still works for directories zoxide doesn’t know yet (it falls back when the query doesn’t match any ranked directory), and every directory you visit gets recorded.
+For directories zoxide hasn’t seen, it falls back to standard cd.
+Every directory you visit enters the database.

-I run with --cmd cd because I don’t want two navigation commands in my muscle memory.
-One command that gets smarter over time beats two commands that I have to remember to switch between.
+I run with --cmd cd to keep one navigation command in muscle memory.
+One command that gets smarter beats two commands that I have to switch between.

 What zoxide is not